-Flight simulators are required to fully master many of the standards in this course.
+Flight simulators are required in order toto fully master many of the standards in this course.
 Instructors may use a range of equipment to meet this requirement, from simple computer software such as Microsoft Flight SimX to advanced freestanding simulators such as the Redbird FMX.
 This course also draws on preparation materials for the FAA Private Pilot Ground Test.